Learning Agile Quadrotor Flight in the Real World

 \section{Introduction}

 The domain of agile control has witnessed a paradigm shift with the advent of data-driven policies, which now rival or exceed the capabilities of classical model-based methods~\cite{tang2025deep, loquercio2021learning, kaufmann23champion, lee2020learning, miki2022learning, he2024agile}.
 Inspired by human skill acquisition, most existing methods rely on imitation learning from expert demonstrations~\cite{chi2025diffusion, chi2024universal, xing2024contrastive} or reinforcement learning through large-scale trial-and-error~\cite{kaufmann23champion, miki2022learning, he2024agile}.
 In practice, these policies are typically trained in simulation with extensive domain randomization~\cite{tobin2017domain} to approximate real-world variability and are kept fixed during real-world deployment.
 As a consequence, once deployed, the controller relies entirely on prior training experience rather than learning and adapting in the real world.
-More broadly, the capability to continue improving performance through learning directly in the real world, which is central to human motor learning, remains largely underexplored in robot learning.
+More broadly, learning directly through real-world experience has begun to emerge at the task-planning level~\cite{qu2026pragmatist}.
+However, the capability to continually improve low-level control through real-world interaction, which is central to human motor learning, remains largely underexplored.

 This limitation becomes especially critical in the context of agile quadrotor flight.
 Achieving high-speed, aggressive maneuvers requires precise control under tightly coupled and highly nonlinear dynamics, leaving little margin for {model mismatch or unknown external} disturbances~\cite{hanover2024autonomous}.